 Solar Gain & Building Regulations Part L

-Following amendments to the Building Regulations Part B: Fire Safety in buildings that were introduced in December 2018, brise soleil or solar shades, like balconies, are now defined under Regulation 2 (Interpretations) as Specified Attachments to walls.
+Following amendments to the Building Regulations Part B: Fire Safety in buildings introduced in December 2018, brise soleil or solar shades, like balconies, are now defined under Regulation 2 (Interpretations) as Specified Attachments to walls.
 This means that on residential buildings over 18m high they must be either non-combustible A1 or A2 s1, d0 (Reaction to Fire Classification EN BS 13501-1: 2018).

 For your peace of mind, Dales aluminium solar shades are manufactured in aluminium and are either: